-The United States Medical Licensing Exam is the national test all medical students must pass in order to earn their medical degree.
-The first part of the exam (called Step 1) is taken after students complete their second year of medical school.
+The United States Medical Licensing Exam is the national test all medical students must take.
+The first part of the exam (called Step 1) is taken after students complete the pre-clerkship curriculum.
 The Step 1 exam assesses if the student understands and can apply important concepts of the sciences basic to the practice of medicine.
-Students are allowed to take the exam more than once in order to receive a passing score.
+Baylor students consistently perform far above the national average.

 Residency Match Performance

-BCM graduates have a proven track record of doing very well in the match, meaning a very high percentage of our students get accepted into one of their top three choices of residency programs, many of them get their first choice.
+Baylor graduates have a proven track record of acceptance into one of their top three choices of residency programs, many of them get their first choice.
+See a graphic displaying statistics from 2014 Match Day on the Baylor College of Medicine blog, Momentum.